Hyperbaric Oxygen Therapy & Athletics

 Hyperbaric Oxygen has been studied in Sports Injury & Recovery

-There is certainly a need to discover the fastest treatments that will allow an injured athlete to return to competition faster than the normal course of rehabilitation, or natural course of injury without the use of chemical or hormonal interventions.
+There is certainly a need to discover the fastest treatments that will allow an injured athlete to return to competition faster than the normal course of rehabilitation, or natural course of injury.

 Three case reports from James (1993):